evrenvarol/outlook-taskboard/README.md

 1. Removed lane coloring.
 2. Activated category-based footer coloring by default (see image below).
 3. Added option to apply filters on status reports, too.
+4. Changed behaviour: All tasks in Tasks folder are sorted into lanes by their status.
+Only Archive folder is separate.

 ![Category footer coloring](https://user-images.githubusercontent.com/9609820/30276617-b5c02bb0-9705-11e7-8981-66021ad66f53.png)